ChrisDuffley/objPad/readme.md

 * Control+NVDA+TAB: Steps through arrow key modes (see below for details).

 ## Arrow key modes

 The add-on provides three ways to use arrow keys:

 * Classic (or normal mode): use arrow keys to move cursor.
 * Object nav: use arrow keys to move to next/previous/parent/first child objects.
+* Web mode: use arrow keys to move between various elements.
 * Scan mode: use arrow keys to move through objects on screen regardless of hierarchy.

 The following commands are available with arrow keys set to object nav: